 Turning the discussion back to those K-pop boys, BTS being placed in the background for once is not going to hurt them.
 Hell, at one of the K-pop award shows in the last month, BTS was scheduled to perform like 5 solo stages, so what is there to complain about?
 BTS already gets oversaturated attention in a lot of aspects surrounding the K-pop industry, so let others take the spotlight for once.
-And plus, it’s the Grammys, it’s ran by a bunch of white old men, not teeny-bopper K-poppers who breathe and live for BTS and their music who would have nominated BTS for every single category including Best Historical Album (yes, that is a real category).
+And plus, it’s the Grammys, it’s ran by a bunch of white old men, not teeny-bopper K-poppers who breathe and live for BTS like so many of their fans.
+Heck, I’m sure ARMYS would love to nominate BTS for every single category including Best Historical Album (yes, that is a real category).

 As for the morality side of things, I do find it a bit amusing that some people still expect better from BTS in terms of them calling out the Academy or taking the “right” side.
 Now, don’t get me wrong, I still like the boys, and I have one of them as my blog’s mascot, but I’m not blinded by the fact that BTS hasn’t been the most outspoken on matters politically or sociologically as of late.